Doreen Corkhill: Characterisation and debts

 Their debt story culminated in the break-down of their marriage.
 Billy becomes desperate for money and participates in an armed robbery at a supermarket.
 Billy helps drive the getaway vehicle but the supermarket manager is injured.
-Doreen decides to leave Billy, but keeps his involvement a secret from Rod.
+Doreen later decides to leave Billy, but keeps his involvement a secret from Rod.
+Fitzgerald decided to leave the role and her decision left scriptwriters with a dilemma on how to write Doreen out whilst keeping the rest of the Corkhill family in the show.
 She leaves in November 1987 and in February 1988, Billy travels to Bristol to find Doreen.
 Fitzgerald chose to leave Brookside because she was exhausted and unhappy with the role.
 She cited working long hours and issues with Doreen's characterisation in her decision to leave.
 Doreen and Billy "had been going through fairly painful emotions".
 Their dramas won Fitzgerald and McArdle praise on a weekly basis from television critics.
 The negative impact of the emotional drama caused Fitzgerald to swear that she would not portray such "pain and angst" again.
 Fitzgerald told Anthony Hayward from TVTimes that "I was very, very tired, part of that was, I think, because I'd never played a character for that length of time."

 The actress also felt guilty about leaving because she believed that Doreen's absence destroyed the Corkhill family.
 She noted Doreen was "never going to leave her husband and children" and "I [felt I] had actually let a certain type of woman down."
 Fitzgerald claimed that she and other actors disliked the Corkhill's backstory because "it was a nonsense in the first place".
 She explained that Doreen had met Billy at a young age and put all of her energy into her family.
 For Doreen to then put her family into debt was "out of character", but she praised the writers who "worked hard" to make it believable."